Sayvai/Sayvai/README.md

 The skills set listed below is not fully comprehensive, listing my current working and active expertise, tooling, IDE, and platforms.

-Please refer to my [LinkedIn](https://www.linkedin.com/in/sayvai/) profile for a full history.
 <br>

 ## Skills